Fancy Homegrown Potatoes For Your Christmas Dinner? – Follow Our Christmas Potato Guide To Get Them

 How To Water Your Potatoes The Right Way (there is a wrong way…)

-You will need to water your potatoes up until the autumn rain comes, usually that will be in October, if you do not by October your plants will have died of drought…
+You will need to water your potatoes up until the autumn rain comes, which is usually in October, but it will depend on the weather that particular year.
+If you don’t, by October your plants will have died of drought.

 But watering can bring problems too.
 Wet leaves attract blight which can (and will) destroy your plants.